canonical/opensearch-operator/documentation/tutorials/1-2-setup-environment.md

 localhost  1        localhost  lxd   1            built-in  LXD Container Hypervisor
 ```

-Juju already has a built-in knowledge of LXD and how it works, so there is no additional setup or configuration needed.
+Notice that juju already has a built-in knowledge of LXD and how it works, so there is no additional setup or configuration needed.
 A controller will be used to deploy and control Charmed OpenSearch.
-Run the following command to bootstrap a Juju controller named ‘opensearch-demo’ on LXD.
+Run the following command to bootstrap a Juju controller named `opensearch-demo` on LXD.
 This bootstrapping processes can take several minutes depending on your system resources:

 ```bash
 juju bootstrap localhost opensearch-demo